mrsonicblue/alexitech/README.md

 Credit Where Credit is Due
 --------------------------

-Both [hdurdle] and [jterrace] have done amazing work on their respective Harmony projects to make this application possible.
+Both @hdurdle and @jterrace have done amazing work on their respective Harmony projects to make this application possible.